22 August 2023

 When markets are rising, you may have concerns you are missing out.
 When markets are falling, you may feel anxious about potential losses.
 This is understandable and it can be hard to sit tight and not take immediate action.

 When markets go down, we often speak to members who are considering switching from a diversified investment option, such as AustralianSuper’s Balanced option, to a cash option.
-Many members think this is a safer place to be.
-While this may seem like the right choice, you could be locking in investment losses that may be harder to recover from when markets bounce back.
+Many members think this is a safer place to be, but you could be locking in investment losses that may be harder to recover from when markets bounce back.
 A short-term view can have a long-term negative impact on your final retirement balance.

 Look past market turbulence

-Members who stay invested in diversified portfolios often end up in a better position in the long term, compared to those who switch investment options.
+Members who stay invested in diversified portfolios can end up in a better position in the long term, compared to those who switch investment options.
 The below examples highlight this.

 Looking past market turbulence can be challenging.
 But history shows that markets increase in value over the long term.